SaraAlert/SaraAlert/README.md

 **Docker Networking**

 The `docker-compose.yml` file sets up three networks which route traffic between the containers.
-The networks are `dt-net-enrollment`, `dt-net-assessment`, and `dt-net-bridge`.
+The networks are:

+* `dt-net-enrollment`: Hosts the applications/services used for enrolling and monitoring.
+* `dt-net-assessment`: Hosts the application/services used by monitorees filling out assessments.
+* `dt-net-bridge`: Facilitiates communication between the two other networks.

 This results in a 'split architecture' where multiple instances of the SaraAlert application are running.
 This approach attempts to reduces the amount of services that have access to the monitoree database.

 A key portion of this is the use of the Nginx reverse proxy container.
 The configuration (located at `./nginx.conf`) will route traffic from 'untrusted' users submitting assessments to the `dt-net-assessment` application while, at the same time, enrollers and epidemiologists are routed to the enrollment database.